Vatra Dornei: Geography

 Vatra Dornei is located in north-east Romania, in the south-western part of Suceava County, 110 km away from Suceava, the capital of the county.
 The city of Câmpulung Moldovenesc is 40 km away, the city of Bistrița 85 km away, the town of Gura Humorului 74 km away and the town of Broșteni 52 km away.

 Vatra Dornei is at the confluence of the rivers Bistrița and Dorna, in the Dorna Depression.
 Because of its mountain surroundings, the city is a spa and ski resort, one of the oldest resorts in Romania.
 Vatra Dornei is connected to the Romanian national railway system and has two railway stations, Vatra Dornei and Vatra Dornei Băi, both historical monuments.
 The European route E58, that links the region of Moldavia with Transylvania, crosses the city.

 History

 The earliest written mention of the settlement is from 1592.
 Together with the rest of Bukovina, Vatra Dornei was under the rule of the Habsburg monarchy (later Austria-Hungary) from 1775 to 1918.
 This was a period of development for the town, which became a well known resort in the early 19th century.
 Between 1925 and 1950, Vatra Dornei was part of the former Câmpulung County.
 From 1950 to present it's part of Suceava County.
 The historic Vatra Dornei Casino is located in the city center.

+Climate

+The climate is temperate-continental, with an average annual temperature of 5.2 °C. In July, the average is +15 °C, and in January, it is -6 °C. The following extreme temperatures have been recorded in Vatra Dornei: +36.4 °C (on 18 July 1904) and -36.5 °C (on 13 January 1950).

+Precipitation is heavy, reaching approximately 800 mm.
+The number of days with snowfall per year is about 120.
+The longest rainy period recorded in Vatra Dornei was in August 1908 (14 days).
+The average atmospheric pressure is 690 mm in January and 694 mm in September.